Dr Judith Johnson

-One stream of Dr Johnson's work investigates the process of breaking bad or unexpected news in healthcare contexts.
-Her work in this area suggests that news delivery is a frequent but challenging occurence for healthcare professionals.
-She is now evaluating whether communication coaching could be a useful intervention and whether it might improve experiences for both staff and patients.
+One stream of my work investigates the process of breaking bad or unexpected news in healthcare contexts.
+My work in this area suggests that news delivery is a frequent but challenging occurence for healthcare professionals.
+I am now evaluating whether communication coaching could be a useful intervention and whether it might improve experiences for both staff and patients.

 Current research students:

-Louisa Burton, PhD student: Patients and relatives express dissatisfaction with information provision following a stroke, specifically information about the timing and extent of recovery.
-Louisa's research aims to develop an intervention to enable staff in acute inpatient stroke wards to discuss recovery in a format that meets the needs of stroke survivors and their families.
+Louisa Burton, PhD student: Louisa's research aims to develop an intervention to enable staff in acute inpatient stroke wards to discuss recovery in a format that meets the needs of stroke survivors and their families.
 Her work is funded by the Stroke Association.

 Tmam Al Ghunaim, PhD student: Tmam's PhD research is focusing upon the links between surgeon wellbeing and burnout and the quality and safety of patient care.
 Her work is funded by the government of Saudi Arabia.

-Khalid Alshahrani, PhD student: Ambulance paramedics work under stressful conditions and regularly attend potentially traumatic events.
-Khalid's research aims to develop and test a psychological intervention to enable paramedics to cope with these experiences.
+Khalid Alshahrani, PhD student: Khalid's research aims to develop and test a psychological intervention to enable paramedics to cope with potentially traumatic work experiences.
 His work is funded by the government of Saudi Arabia.

 Cristina Harney, PhD student: Cristina's research aims to investigate the impact of listening to music on mood.
 She will test whether a brief music intervention may be feasible, acceptable and effective for reducing anxiety levels in individuals reporting heightened anxiety.
 Her work is funded by the University of Leeds.